jdhitsolutions/PSBluesky/README.md

 Start-BskySession -credential $cred
 ```

-The credential should be a PSCredential object representing your Bluesky username (handle) and password.
+The credential should be a PSCredential object representing your Bluesky username (handle) and password. (*See below*)

 This command will create a hidden session object that will be called from other module commands to get the necessary authentication token for the `Invoke-ResetMethod` header.
 The access token has a limited lifetime unless it is refreshed.
 Beginning with version 1.2.0, the module will refresh the token every 15 minutes through a background runspace using a synchronized hashtable.
 If you remove the module, the runspace will be removed as well.